livepeer/livepeer-ai-python/docs/sdks/livepeerai/README.md

     },
 })

-if res is not None:
+if res.text_response is not None:
     # handle response
     pass